- Normal precautions

 Those travelling to Qatar from Green List countries, including Ireland, are required to take a PCR test before travelling at one of the Ministry of Public Health approved test centres, or on arrival in Qatar if there is no approved test centre in the country of departure.
 It is mandatory to download the Ehteraz app and to sign a declaration to adhere to home quarantine of seven days.
 Guidelines on home quarantine can be found here.
 On the sixth day, the visitor must visit a dedicated health centre to get another PCR test.
 If the result is negative, the quarantine requirement will end after seven days.
 The status on the Ehteraz app will change to green at the end of the quarantine period.

 The Qatar authorities advise that quarantine requirements are determined by the country from which the flight departs.
-If you transit through another location on the way to Qatar, such as the UK, the Qatar authorities may determine that quarantine requirements for arrivals from the UK apply.
 To be considered as travelling from a low-risk country, you need to have been in that country for at least one week to qualify for home quarantine.
 From 22 December, all passengers arriving in Qatar from the UK, South Africa, Netherlands and Denmark are required to undergo self-funded quarantine in a hotel for seven days.
 Please see further information here.

 You should follow the directions of the Qatar authorities.